 Or you can convert the home into a rental for a few years to gain even more appreciation before selling.
 Alternatively, you could reverse the order and move into your rental property for two years before selling.

 As long as you’ve lived in it for two of the last five years, you can dodge the capital gains tax bullet.
-Read more from the IRS here about Section 121 exclusions.
+There are a few more intricate rules to pay attention to, however—read more from the IRS here about Section 121 exclusions.

 3. Use a 1031 exchange